SBCV/ColmapForVisSatPatched/README.md

 ```
 /path/to/ColmapForVisSatPatched/apply_patches.sh path/to/ColmapToBePatched
 ```
+Note: Do NOT run `apply_patches.sh` with `sh /path/to/ColmapForVisSatPatched/apply_patches.sh` - this will not produce the required results!
 Do not worry about type warnings (e.g. ```warning: src/base/camera.cc has type 100644, expected 100755```).

-## Build patched Colmap repository
+## Build the patched Colmap repository
 - Run ```sudo apt-get install libmetis-dev```
 - If anaconda/miniconda is installed, make sure to run ```conda deactivate``` before running ```cmake```.
 - Follow the [official install insctructions of Colmap for Linux](https://colmap.github.io/install.html#linux).

-## Create a set of new patch files from a modified Colmap repository
+## Create a set of new patch files from the modified Colmap repository
 ```
 git clone https://github.com/SBCV/ColmapForVisSatPatched.git /path/to/ColmapForVisSatPatched
 git clone https://github.com/colmap/colmap path/to/ColmapWithModifications